-Group.
-Requests for Price Texturing by Component will be considered in rare to each Component on or before March 31 of the year in which the productivity price reductions are to be applied; provided that if the productivity price reductions are not so processed by March 31, then (i) all productivity price reductions will nevertheless be retroactive to January 1 of the applicable year; $\$ and (ii) if the productivity price reductions are not processed prior to the end of any calendar quarter during the applicable year, Visteon shall pay to Ford a lump sum equal to a reasonable estimate of the effect of the productivity price $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right)$ reductions based on Visteon's shipments of Components to Ford during such calendar quarter.
+3.3 The Parties will process the productivity price reductions applicable to each Component on or before March 31 of the year in which the productivity price reductions are to be applied; provided that if the productivity price reductions are not so processed by March 31, then (i) all productivity price reductions will nevertheless be retroactive to January 1 of the applicable year; and (ii) if the productivity price reductions are not processed prior to the end of any calendar quarter during the applicable year, Visteon shall pay to Ford a lump sum equal to a reasonable estimate of the effect of the productivity price reductions based on Visteon's shipments of Components to Ford during such calendar quarter.
 Such amount shall be paid on or before the last day of such calendar quarter.
-The Parties acknowledge that once the actual productivity price reductions are determined, they will be entered into a system that will $\ensuremath{\mathsf{w}}$ result in productivity price reductions retroactive to January 1 of the applicable year; therefore, if Visteon has made a lump sum payment for any calendar quarter and Ford later receives a retroactive price adjustment, Ford will reimburse Visteon any amounts that are charged twice to Visteon.
+The Parties acknowledge that once the actual productivity price reductions are determined, they will be entered into a system that will result in productivity price reductions retroactive to January 1 of the applicable year; therefore, if Visteon has made a lump sum payment for anv calendar quarter and Ford later receives a retroactive price adjustment, Ford will reimburse Visteon any amounts that are charged twice to Visteon.